Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 - Exploratory Analysis to uncover attrition trends by Job Role, Income and Daily Rate, and Promotion History

-- Feature Selection using statistical tests (Chi-Square, ANOVA)
+- Feature Selection using

-- Model Development with tuned XGBoost
+- Model Development with Logistic Regression, Random Forest XGBoost.

-- Explainability using SHAP for transparent insights
+- Explainability using SHAP for transparent and trustworthy decisions.

 - Model Tracking with MLflow (parameters, metrics, artifacts, comparison)

-  Each stage of the pipeline was built for reproducibility, scalability, and interpretability.
+ - Each stage of the pipeline was built for reproducibility, scalability, and interpretability.

 ---